andjoer/img2img-turbo/README.md

   - Regular stable diffusion (v1.x or v2.x),
   - Stable Diffusion XL (SDXL),
   - Stable Diffusion 3 (SD3).
+  - Flux (it trains but has bad training behaviour, it is not fully tested)
 - **LoRA** (Low-Rank Adaptation) integration for training certain layers in UNet and VAE.
 - **Skip connections** injection into the VAE for flexible architecture (useful in certain advanced setups).
 - **Prompt encoding** logic for SD, SDXL, and SD3.